 If you have experience and knowledge in your field of work, then you may be eligible or at least very close to attain a related qualification via RPL.
 Think about it, do you have more knowledge and experience than that kid that just graduated from TAFE?

 That’s where Qualify Me! comes in.
-We recognise your experience and overseas qualification with a nationally recognised qualification, and fill in any gaps you have with our easy & fast RPL and simple gap training programs.
+We recognise your experience and overseas qualification with a nationally recognised qualification, and fill in any gaps you have with our easy & fast gap training programs.

 Candidates often commence courses and modules with existing knowledge, skills, and experience that are relevant to their field of study.
 These attributes may have been gained in educational or practical settings (paid or voluntary) both in Australia or overseas.
 Recognising a candidates’ prior learning involves giving them credit towards a vocational qualification for the formal and informal learning experiences they have previously completed.
 For example, if you have previously worked in an office, you may have gained some skills that can be used as credit toward a business administration qualification.
 Likewise, if you have spent time helping out at a tuition centre for underpriviledged children, you may have some experience that is relevance to a teaching certification.

-There are three main areas that are considered during an RPL process.
+There are three main areas that are considered during the process.
 These are:

 RPL is important in many ways: